Mastermind (song)

 "Mastermind" is a song by the American singer-songwriter Taylor Swift from her tenth original studio album, Midnights (2022).
 She wrote and produced the track with Jack Antonoff.
 An electropop and synth-pop song, "Mastermind" features synth arpeggiators, layered vocal harmonies, an expansive bass, and subtle orchestration in the refrains.
 Inspired by the 2017 film Phantom Thread, the lyrics are about a calculating woman: Swift's narrator confesses to her lover that she was the one who initiated and planned their romantic relationship.

 Music critics generally praised "Mastermind" for its production and Swift's songwriting.
 The track peaked at number 13 on the Billboard Global 200 and the top 20 on national charts in Australia, Canada, Malaysia, the Philippines, Singapore, and the United States.
-It received certifications in Australia, Canada, and the United Kingdom.
+It has received certifications in Australia, Brazil, Canada, New Zealand, and the United Kingdom.
 Swift performed the song on the Eras Tour (2023–2024).

-Background and music
+Background and production

 The American singer-songwriter Taylor Swift announced her tenth studio album, Midnights, at the 2022 MTV Video Music Awards on August 28.
 On a video via her Instagram account on September 6, 2022, titled "The making of Midnights", Swift revealed that Jack Antonoff, who had worked with her before on her five studio albums since 1989 (2014), was a producer on the album.
 Starting from September 21, 2022, exactly a month before Midnights release, she announced a thirteen-episode short series called Midnights Mayhem with Me on the social media platform TikTok.
 The series' purpose is to announce a song title every episode by rolling a lottery cage containing thirteen ping pong balls numbered one to thirteen, each ball representing a track.
 "Mastermind" was the first track title Swift revealed.

-Swift wrote and produced "Mastermind" with Antonoff, who recorded the track with Laura Sisk at Rough Customer Studio in Brooklyn and Electric Lady Studios in New York City.
-The song was mixed by Serban Ghenea at MixStar Studios in Virginia Beach and mastered by Randy Merrill at Sterling Sound in Edgewater, New Jersey.
-"Mastermind" is a subdued electropop and synth-pop tune that lasts for three minutes and eleven seconds.
-In line with other Midnights tracks, the production features an electronic groove, swirling synth arpeggiators, an expansive bass, and layered vocal harmonies.
-Its instrumentation incorporates drums, electric guitars, saxophones, percussion, violin, and Juno and Minimoog synthesizers.
-The bridge features cinematic strings, and the refrains incorporate subtle orchestration.
-Ilana Kaplan from the Alternative Press compared the opening synths to the "jittery" introduction of the Who's song "Baba O'Riley" (1971).
-Billboard's Andrew Unterberger described the synth arpeggiators as "OMD-worthy" and the track's beat as "a racing heartbeat".
+Swift wrote and produced "Mastermind" with Antonoff.
+At 3 minutes and 11 seconds long, "Mastermind" is a subdued electropop and synth-pop song, with prominent synth-pop hooks.
+Set over four on the floor beats, the track features an electronic groove, swirling synth arpeggiators, an expansive bass, and layered vocal harmonies.
+The bridge and refrains feature subtle orchestration of strings.
+Ilana Kaplan from the Alternative Press compared the opening synths to the "jittery" introduction of the Who's song "Baba O'Riley" (1971), while Billboard's Andrew Unterberger described the synth arpeggiators as reminiscent of OMD and the track's beat as "a racing heartbeat".